janakact/janakact.github.io/content/index.md

 Reinforcement Learning, Safe-RL, Imitation Learning, Constraint Satisfaction and Optimization, Category Theory

 ## News
+- **2025 November** -- Our paper titled **"Budget Conditioned Action Pruning for Safe Offline Reinforcement Learning"** has been accepted for publication at _The 40th Annual AAAI Conference on Artificial Intelligence (AAAI 2026)_, to be held in Singapore.
+- **2025 October** -- Our paper titled **"IOSTOM: Offline Imitation Learning from Observations via State Transition Occupancy Matching"** has been accepted for publication at  _The 39th Conference on Neural Information Processing Systems (NeurIPS 2025)_, to be held in San Diego, USA.
+- **2025 August** -- I was offered Presidential Doctoral Fellowship in Computing at SMU, which is provided to exceptionally qualified students at SMU based on their research outcomes.
 - **2024 December** -- Our paper titled **"ShipNaviSim: Data-Driven Simulation for Real-World Maritime Navigation"** has been accepted for publication at _The 24th International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS 2025)_, to be held in Detroit, Michigan, USA.
 - **2024 December** -- Our paper titled **"Leveraging Constraint Violation Signals For Action Constrained Reinforcement Learning"** has been accepted for publication at _The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025)_, to be held in Philadelphia, the USA.
 - **2024 August** -- I was offered Presidential Doctoral Fellowship in Computing at SMU, which is provided to exceptionally qualified students at SMU based on their research outcomes.